 The teff seed is very tiny, measuring less than one millimeter in diameter.
 A handful of teff is enough to plant a large area.
 Teff is a high-fiber food and a strong source of protein, manganese, iron and calcium.
 The array of vitamins and minerals found in teff contribute to its role as a healthy, weight-managing and bone-strengthening food.

-One cup of cooked teff has about:
+One cup of cooked teff contains approximately:

 - 255 calories